10 Blind Snakes Around The World

 Source: iNaturalist user Mohammad Amin Ghaffari – CC BY 4.0

-Worldwide, there’s over 400 blind snake species, and this embodies virtually all their typical characteristics.
-Myriopholis macrorhyncha has small shrunken eyes, which have deteriorated due to 10s of millions of years of an underground lifestyle.
-They cannot distinguish shapes, only perceiving basic changes in light intensity.
-Myriopholis macrorhyncha is a tiny snake, reaching a maximum of just 31cm (recorded in Iran).
-They possess neither venom nor teeth, and have no ability to harm a human in any way.
+Worldwide, there’s over 400 blind snake species, and the long-nosed worm snake (Myriopholis macrorhyncha) embodies virtually all of their typical characteristics.
+This snake has small, shrunken eyes, which have gradually deteriorated due to 10s of millions of years spent underground.
+These eyes cannot distinguish shapes, only basic changes in light intensity.
+This is also a tiny snake, reaching a maximum of just 31cm (recorded in Iran).
+Long-nosed worm snakes possess neither venom nor teeth, and have no ability to harm a human in any way.

 2 Brahminy blind snake